 That just isn’t possible with Microsoft Word (and Google Docs is even worse).
 Word is a perfectly fine software program if all you want to do is type words, but Word is not a design tool.
 It does its own weird formatting whenever you try to do anything fancy, and I always find that changing one thing invariably makes five other things go wrong.

 That’s why I have never made it through designing a document in Word, even a one-page flyer, without cursing the co-worker who asked me to do it, and I’ve never talked to a communicator who says they prefer designing in Word after they take the time to learn how to use InDesign.

 So look, I know as a non-design person, you want a word doc, but just trust me, it is a nightmare for your communicator.

 So unless you need a template that you are going to personalize or you are writing a document that will need to be updated frequently, please accept my pdf, and please understand that yes, I will probably need to be the person who makes changes.

 One piece of good news: Adobe’s PDF reader (Acrobat) now has editing/commenting tools that you can use very similarly to “Track Changes” in Word.
 Although, please, try to have your document as final as possible before you give it to your communicator.

-(In full disclosure, Acrobat also has tools for directly editing the text of a pdf and converting the pdf to Word; I caution against using these as things don't always save well, formatting gets messed up, and you're setting up future revision nightmares.)
+(In full disclosure, Acrobat also has tools for directly editing the text of a pdf and converting the pdf to Word; I caution against using these as things don't always save well, formatting can get messed up, and you're setting up future revision nightmares.)